-As an integral part of his own team, Greg and his family worked together with experts at the Massachusetts General Hospital Cancer Center to develop a treatment plan that was specifically tailored to his cancer's genetic mutation.
-What was a very experimental idea over nine years ago is now the standard approach for patients with this lung cancer mutation.
+As an integral part of his own team, Greg and his family worked together with experts at the Mass General Hospital Cancer Center to develop a treatment plan that was specifically tailored to his cancer's genetic mutation.

 Athletic.
 Healthy eater.
 Non-smoker.
-Nine years ago, Greg’s lifestyle profile read like every doctor’s recommendation for good health.
+In 2004, Greg’s lifestyle profile read like every doctor’s recommendation for good health.
 When he developed a respiratory ailment that lingered, Greg and his doctors were stunned to learn that the model patient had stage-4 lung cancer.

 “Greg always had a broad smile on his face that complimented his great sense of humor.
-I remember him as a courteous and courageous person who was not afraid of a blood draw – that is as long as I promised to use the baby needle!.” - Doris Francis, phlebotomist/medical assistant
+I remember him as a courteous and courageous person who was not afraid of a blood draw – that is as long as I promised to use the baby needle!”